 Please keep up with all of my old Graphic Novel Reviews here as I quest for 365 in 365 days!
-Or search #365GN on Twitter.
+Or hit up #GN365 on Twitter.

 Hey, all!
 I have some cool things coming your way in June, so make sure that you are checking back every day.
 I appreciate you for reading.